vectorgrp/sil-kit/docs/usage/quickstart.rst

    :local:
    :depth: 3

-The Vector SilKit is a C++ library for the distributed simulation of automotive networks.
+The Vector SIL Kit is a C++ library for the distributed simulation of automotive networks.
 It is designed to work on Windows and Linux.
-This quick start demonstrates how to get started using the pre-built SILKIT release distribution.
+This quick start demonstrates how to get started using the pre-built SIL Kit release distribution.

-This guide will walk you through setting up a SILKIT project from scratch.
+This guide will walk you through setting up a SIL Kit project from scratch.
 First, the terminology required to understand the functionality is briefly discussed, then the build process and the actual code.

 .. _sec:quickstart-terminology: